How We Operate

 Office of the Chief Legal Officer

 The Office of the Chief Legal Officer forms the foundation of our regulatory framework.
-They write, interpret and help enforce the rules that govern all FINRA-registered broker-dealer firms and their individual representatives in the United States.
-Their work ensures a level playing field for all firms and investors.
-Among the groups within this department are Advertising Regulation, Corporate Financing and Credentialing, Registration, Education and Disclosure (CRED), responsible for administering 300,000 qualifications examinations (link) each year to ensure anyone who sells a securities product has been tested, qualified and is licensed for that purpose.
+This office writes, interprets and helps enforce the rules that govern all FINRA-registered broker-dealer firms and their individual representatives in the United States.
+This office's work ensures a level playing field for all firms and investors.
+Among the groups within this department are Advertising Regulation and Corporate Financing.

 Member Relations & Education (MRE)

 MRE fosters collaboration and understanding between FINRA and our member firms.
-They provide firms with tools and educational opportunities to help them understand and comply with their regulatory obligations, and help firms inform FINRA as to where those obligations need to adapt to meet changing markets and business practices.
+This group provides firms with tools and educational opportunities to help them understand and comply with their regulatory obligations, and help firms inform FINRA as to where those obligations need to adapt to meet changing markets and business practices.

 Investor Education